 LB188 is similar to a law passed in Arizona during the 2021 legislative session.

-While passage into law wouldn’t end all gun control in Kentucky on day one, it would represent a massive shift in strategy going forward.
+While passage into law wouldn’t end all gun control in Nebraska on day one, it would represent a massive shift in strategy going forward.
 Once in effect, the bill would immediately do the following:

-- Ban state and local enforcement of any federal gun control measures on the books that fall within the five specific categories that don’t have concurrent measures in law in the state of Kentucky.
+- Ban state and local enforcement of any federal gun control measures on the books that fall within the five specific categories that don’t have concurrent measures in law in the state of Nebraska.

 - Shift the focus and attention to any remaining gun control measures on the books in state law